MystenLabs/sui/dev-docs/observability.md

 # Logging, Tracing, Metrics, and Observability

-Good observability facilities will be key to the development and productionization of Sui.
+Good observability facilities are key to the development and growth of Sui.
 This is made more challenging by the distributed and asynchronous nature of Sui, with multiple client and authority processes distributed over a potentially global network.

-The observability stack in Sui is based on the Tokio [tracing](https://tokio.rs/blog/2019-08-tracing) library.
+The observability stack in Sui is based on the [Tokio tracing](https://tokio.rs/blog/2019-08-tracing) library.
-The rest of this document highlights specific aspects of achieving good observability such as useful logging and metrics in Sui.
+The rest of this document highlights specific aspects of achieving good observability through useful logging and metrics in Sui.

+NOTE: The output here is largely for the consumption of Sui operators, administrators, and developers.
+The content of logs and traces do not represent the authoritative, certified output of authorities and are subject to potentially byzantine behavior.

-## Contexts, Scopes, and Tracing Transaction Flow
+## Contexts, scopes, and tracing transaction flow

 The main idea of logging and tracing in a distributed and asynchronous context, where you cannot rely on looking at individual logs over time in a single thread, is to assign context to logging/tracing so that we can trace,